zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Task 4: Create an IAM policy for the user group

-A tenancy administrator needs to create an IAM policy that allows the user group to which you belong to create an Autonomous Database in a compartment and register and use that database with Oracle Data Safe.
+An IAM administrator needs to create an IAM policy that allows the user group to which you belong to create an Autonomous Database in your compartment, and register the database with Oracle Data Safe, and use the database with Oracle Data Safe features.

 > **Note**: If you are a member of your tenancy's `Administrators` group, or you are using an Oracle-provided environment, you can skip this task.